List of Home and Away characters introduced in 1993: Angel Parrish

-Angel Parrish portrayed by Melissa George made her first on-screen appearance on 30 March 1993 and departed on 30 August 1996.
+Angel Parrish portrayed by Melissa George, made her first appearance on 30 March 1993 and departed on 30 August 1996.
 George and a friend, Cara Mitchinson both acted in a mock episode of Home and Away with a video camera playing Bobby and Sophie Simpson respectively.
 When the offer of a role on the serial came, George's parents convinced her to relocate from her native Perth to Sydney and she began lodging with families.
 George met with casting director Liz Mullinar and was subsequently cast in the role.
 George's portrayal of Angel earned her "Most Popular New Talent" and "Most Popular Actress" Logie Awards.

 Imogen Miller

-Imogen Miller, played by Sofie Formica, made her first screen appearance on 15 April 1993.
+Imogen Miller, played by Sofie Formica, made her first appearance on 15 April 1993.
 Home and Away marked Formica's first acting job in a major television series.
 She was offered the role shortly after she interviewed Lisa Lackey for another show.
 Formica was contracted for six weeks.